Fresh Cream: Reception and legacy

-In 2012, the album was ranked number 102 on Rolling Stones list of the 500 Greatest Albums of all time (the highest-ranking album by Cream on the list).
-Uncut describes the songs as "all about playing in a band and relaxing, the joy of being young, and they walk it like they talk it, being jumping-off points for wonderful spur-of-the moment improvisations".
+Retrospectively, Uncut describes the songs as "all about playing in a band and relaxing, the joy of being young, and they walk it like they talk it, being jumping-off points for wonderful spur-of-the moment improvisations".
 Writing for the BBC, Sid Smith notes that "blues, pop and rock magically starts to coalesce to create something brand new".
-Stephen Thomas Erlewine of AllMusic opined that the album was "instrumental in the birth of heavy metal and jam rock".
+Michael Galluci of Ultimate Classic Rock concluded the album "helped spur a bigger, louder and heavier way of playing rock 'n' roll...the amount of power the band manages to generate on this album is remarkable.
+It's safe to assume groups like Led Zeppelin and The Who would never have traveled in a similar direction without Cream leading the way."
+Similarly, Stephen Thomas Erlewine of AllMusic opined that the album was "instrumental in the birth of heavy metal and jam rock".